Laptop insurance

 Do I need laptop travel insurance?

-Cover for your laptop should be included in a standard travel insurance policy, but single item limits can be quite low.
-If your laptop is worth more than £200, it might be worth getting travel insurance with laptop/gadget cover as an add-on.
+You may do.
+Cover for your laptop should be included in a standard travel insurance policy, but single item limits can be low.
+A travel insurance policy will show cover limits for gadgets, so make sure you check.
+If your laptop is worth more than £200 or so, it might be worth getting travel insurance with laptop/gadget cover as an add-on.

-Travel insurance with gadget cover offers a higher level of protection with higher limits, not just for your laptop but for other expensive devices you’ll be taking with you, such as your smartphone, camera or wearables.
+Travel insurance with gadget cover offers a higher level of protection with higher limits.
+It can cover not just your laptop but other expensive devices you’ll be taking with you, such as your smartphone, camera or wearables.

 If you have standalone laptop insurance, it may already include cover for your laptop abroad.
 If it does, look out for any exclusions.
 For example, check you’ll be covered in the destination you’re travelling to.